viperleed/viperleed/doc/content/calc/files/input/displacements.rst

    = OCC_DELTA
    O 1 = O 0.8 1.0 0.05          !
 Concentration of oxygen atom 1 (and symmetry-equivalent atoms) will be varied from 80% to 100% with 5% steps (rest: vacancies)

-Indentation is allowed, but does not affect the function.

 In each of the lines in the blocks, the left side of the ``=`` sign defines which atoms are being assigned displacements, while the right side defines the range of displacements to apply.
 Generally, atoms can be addressed by